C4Q/AC3.2-Tableviews_Part_1/README.md

 > Note: You may be wondering why we created the `Actor` model if the `cast` property of `Movie` is still an array of `String`.
 Don't worry, we'll be returning to that in another set of exercises.

-> TODO
-1. Figure out if there are more tests needed
-2. At what point are dictionary parsing init should be added? homework
-3. Go over cell population
-4. Get rid of old branchs
-5. add exercises using tests to solve them
-6. add tags?

 ---

 ### 5. Populating Cells